SouthGreenPlatform/genoring/README.md

 GenoRing modules based on Docker containers can be replaced by equivalent local services without too much efforts by using generated configuration files (if needed) and following the related instructions.
 It is often as simple as:
-`perl genoring.pl tolocal SERVICE IP` (see Switching to local components dedicated section).
+`perl genoring.pl toexternal SERVICE IP` (see Switching to local components dedicated section).

 In some cases, GenoRing modules may provide alternative service containers to